 Modern historians believe that Indigenous arrived from Asia 30,000 years ago by way of a land bridge between Siberia and Alaska.
 Some of them settled in Canada, while others chose to continue to the south.
 When the European explorers arrived, Canada was populated by a diverse range of Indigenous peoples who, depending on the environment, lived nomadic or settled lifestyles, were hunters, fishermen, or farmers.|

-First contact between the native peoples and Europeans probably occurred about 1000 years ago when Icelandic Norsemen settled for a brief time on the island of Newfoundland.
+First contact between the Indigenous peoples and Europeans probably occurred about 1000 years ago when Icelandic Norsemen settled for a brief time on the island of Newfoundland.
 But it would be another 600 years before European exploration began in earnest.
-Please see Aboriginal Peoples in Canada for more about Canada's native groups.
+Please see Indigenous Peoples in Canada for more about Canada's Indigenous groups.

 First Colonial Outposts